Snead State Campus Crime Log

 While often times, the logical and reasonable response in an emergency situation will be to call 911 and allow the local police or fire department to respond, college security can and does address a wide variety of scenarios and is efficient in the resolution of the great majority of potential issues which arise on campus.
 Emergency plans may continually be updated as issues are identified.
 Plans can be subject to alteration in event of an actual emergency, depending on additional factors or further information which is developed during real time scenarios.
 All such plans are documented and on file as the “Snead State Community College Emergency Response Plan,” (EROP) and is updated as needed.
 Specific mock exercises and scenarios are scheduled and held as needed.

-SSCC Office of Security works closely with all local emergency responders, and has an excellent working relationship with additional agencies throughout the county and state.
+SSCC Office of Security works closely with the SSCC Police Department, all local emergency responders, and has an excellent working relationship with additional agencies throughout the county and state.

 Security Contacts

-Any student or staff/faculty who observes, suspects, or has reason to suspect a crime has been, or is being committed should notify the appropriate law enforcement agency immediately by contacting the Boaz Police Department at 256-593-6812 for main campus issues and 256-586-8124 for the Arab site, and 256-878-1212 for the Aviation College at Snead State.
+Any student or staff/faculty who observes, suspects, or has reason to suspect a crime has been, or is being committed should notify the appropriate law enforcement agency immediately by contacting either 911 or the SSCC Police Department at 256-706-7871/ 256-840-4200.
+This applies to all campuses.
+In addition, contact 256-586-8124 for the Arab site, and 256-878-1212 for the Aviation College at Snead State.
+Workforce and Career Institute should also contact the SSCC Police Department, and the Guntersville Police Department at 256-571-7560.

 In response to a fire, medical emergency, or any immediate threatening emergency, please call 911 and explain your location and the events you are calling to report.
 Be as specific as possible and notify the Office of Security as soon as possible at one of the numbers listed above.

-In an emergency, when contacting College Security, it is best to contact them by calling 256-264-5060 (cell).
-They may also relay any emergency situation via phone to contract security, local police, or both.
-It is always recommended that the Office of Security be notified as swiftly as possible, so they can assist and be of guidance in the coordination of the response, or at a minimum at least be aware so decisions can be made regarding “timely warning” scenarios or additional actions which may be required.
+In addition to law enforcement notifications, it is always recommended that the Office of Security be notified as swiftly as possible so it can be aware so decisions can be made regarding “timely warning” scenarios or additional actions which may be required.

-If you are unable to reach Security by the office number, please call the cell number 256-264-5060.
-The security contractor (256-277-8401) normally works afternoon/evenings, and day time hours on the weekends.
-Again, in any scenario of an emergency nature, please call 911 first.
-Snead State Community College does not provide security coverage seven days a week, 24 hours a day.
-However, most often security staff will be available to respond as notified after hours.
+In any scenario of an emergency nature, please call 911 first.
+Snead State Community College does not provide law enforcement or security coverage seven days a week, 24 hours a day.
+However, most often personnel will be available to respond as notified after hours.

-The Office of Security at Snead State Community College works closely with area law enforcement and emergency responders as needed.
-Any student or faculty/staff should feel completely confident in contacting either or both security and area law enforcement in an emergency situation, but it is always suggested you call 911 first in the event of an emergency situation and get assistance on the way immediately.
+The Office of Security at Snead State Community College works closely with local and area law enforcement and emergency responders as needed.
 Call 911 anytime you perceive an emergency situation which would most likely require an outside agency response (police, paramedics, fire department, medical emergency, car accident, etc).
 When in doubt, always call 911 first.

 Need more information?